 You don’t sleep for a full night and it can take a couple of days to fully recover (it’s different for each person) and land back on the earth.

-For me, it’s a bit like having ecstatic Sex to make a baby (making love) and then giving birth.
+For me, it’s a bit like having ecstatic Sex to make a baby (making love) and then giving birth (can be uncomofortable!).
 And then you have the most precious thing in your arms: Love.
 So it’s worth it.
 Everyone’s journey is different, but you receive exactly what you need.

 Who’s there to help me during the journey / retreat?